IgorSwatowski/IgorSwatowski/README.md

 ## 💻 Hey, I'm Igor

 I love creating websites and apps.
-I work at freelancer as a Front End Developer and occassionally participate with startups.
+I work as a Front End Developer and occassionally participate with startups.

 ### ⚡ Fun fact: